Current Degree Apprenticeship vacancies

 All of these are great talking points and show that you have skills outside of academia which is important in the working world.

-Structure your answers
+Structure your answer

 Carefully plan out your answers so you can be sure you have really showed yourself in the best light.
 Try the STAR technique: